luuppiry/luuppi-larpake/README.md

 ## Project Timeline

 This project is meant to be production ready for Freshmen starting their studies in fall 2025.
-Front end development will start when Api is ready enough.
+Front end development will start soon.

 ### Client
 TODO: Choose which one of the millions of js frameworks to use

+## Contributors
+@henrivain

+## Support & Features

+For support and feature requests open issue in Github (see `Issues` -page) You can also email at matikkaeditorinkaantaja(at)gmail.com (don't ask why this is one of my email addresses)